The AR market is projected to reach USD 73 billion in value by 2024. Investors are heavily funding AR businesses. Click to learn more.

 AR Is Born

 With the creation of the first head-mounted display system by Ivan Sutherland in 1968, augmented reality technology was born.
 Ivan named his device “The Sword of Damocles”.
-It was a clunky device that had to be supported by long metal rods, nevertheless, it accomplished the task of creating a computer-generated experience that improved the user’s view of reality.
+It was a clunky device that had to be supported by long metal rods.
+Nevertheless, it accomplished creating a computer-generated experience that improved the user’s view of reality.

 Augmented Reality Becomes Augmented Reality